sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 | *t* = (mean 1 - mean 2) / SE

-If “mean 1” is larger than “mean 2” the t statistic will be positive, whereas if “mean 2” is larger then the t statistic will be negative.
+If “mean 1” is larger than “mean 2” the *t*-statistic will be positive, whereas if “mean 2” is larger then the *t*-statistic will be negative.
 Similarly, the confidence interval that jamovi reports is the confidence interval for the difference “(mean 1) minus (mean 2)”, which will be the reverse of what you’d get if you were calculating the